Jaapet/ft_transcendence/README.md

 - AI-controlled player
 - Advanced 3D with WebGL
 ### Minor modules
+- Bootstrap toolkit and a framework in front-end
-- PostgreSQL DB in backend
+- PostgreSQL DB in back-end
 - Custom game options (power-ups, attacks, etc. Applies to both games)
 - Dashboards for users and game stats
 - Multiple browser support
-- Server-side rendering

 ## How to use